Shadow Ghost

 For further detail, the Shadow Ghost features an RK3399 SoC with six CPUs (four "Little" cores at 1.4GHz and two "Big" cores at 1.8GHz), 2GB of RAM and an ARM Mali-T860MP4 GPU.
 It is capable of hardware decoding VP9, H.264, and H.265, it includes a whopping 7.4GB of internal eMMC storage and runs by default on Yocto Dunfell, vendor Kernel 4.4.194-rockchip-standard.
 The device is entirely fanless and features very low power consumption (~15W).
 The RK3399 is a versatile SoC that was (and still is) commonly found in Android TV boxes, automotive head units, and handheld game consoles.

-No more teasing: I have successfully achieved a 7.0-rc1 kernel running on a Debian Trixie RootFS, modernizing the Ghost with full and stable support for:
+I have successfully achieved a 6.19.6/7.0rc4 kernel running on a Debian Trixie RootFS, modernizing the Ghost with full and stable support for:

 - Ethernet: 10/100/1000 Mbps (Tested on the 1.4 model)